-Composite shocks consisting of domestic demand shocks and labor market shocks such as movements in labor supply shocks account for 48 percent of the short-run fluctuations in unemployment, while the share falls to 23 percent at longer horizons.
+Composite shocks consisting of domestic demand shocks and labor market shocks account for 48 percent of the short-run fluctuations in unemployment, while the share falls to 23 percent at longer horizons.
 Fiscal policy and technology shocks have minor effects as they account for 10-20 percent of the fluctuations.
 Our results also attribute a minor role to foreign variables.
 The share of foreign demand shocks does not exceed 9 percent at any horizon, a finding that is robust across different specifications of the model.
 This can be compared to the findings in Lindé (2003), where foreign variables appear to be an important source of fluctuations in Swedish real output.
 Our findings indicate that this may not be true in the case of the unemployment rate.

-6. Robustness
+6 Robustness